Priest John Boddecker

 Recent Conference Presentations and Activities

-I have given lectures and presentations in a variety of academic, ecclesiastical and other settings on various themes related to Biblical Studies, Byzantine Chant and Hymnography, and Orthodox Theology and Praxis.
+I have given lectures and presentations in a variety of academic, ecclesiastical and other settings on various themes related to Biblical Studies, Byzantine Chant and Hymnography, and Orthodox Theology.